 Basically, there are four types of relationships in Primavera P6.

 - FF (Finish to Finish)

 - SF (Start to Finish )

 Relationships can either be a driving relationship or a non-driving relationship.
-Driving relationships specify the start date of the successor.
-Non driving relationships do not specify the the start date of the successor.
+In Primavera P6, driving relationships specify the start date of the successor.
+Non-driving relationships do not specify the start date of the successor.

 Assume that the Construction activity will start 10 days after the starting of the Procurement activity.
 So the relationship is SS + 10.
 (Figure 4)

 After assigning all the activity relationships, don’t forget to click on the Schedule button on the top.

 It is possible to highlight the activity relationships with the help of Primavera P6 Filters.
 This provides a quick review of activity relationships.
 The scheduler can revisit the activity relationships and change if needed.

 In order to see the predecessor and successor detail of each activity, add Predecessor Details and Successor Details columns as shown in Figure 5.